Rev. Billy Graham, known as 'America's Pastor,' dies at 99

 "William Franklin Graham Jr. can safely be regarded as the best who ever lived at what he did," said William Martin, author of the Graham biography "A Prophet With Honor."

+On Wednesday, his body was moved from his home in Montreat to Asheville, where a funeral home is handling the arrangements.
+On Saturday, Graham's body will be moved to Charlotte in a procession expected to last 3 ½ hours, ending at the Billy Graham Library in Charlotte.

+He was a counselor to U.S. presidents of both parties from Dwight Eisenhower to George W. Bush.
+In 1983, President Ronald Reagan gave him the Presidential Medal of Freedom, America's highest civilian honor.
+When the Billy Graham Museum and Library was dedicated in 2007 in Charlotte, North Carolina, George H.W.
+Bush, Jimmy Carter and Bill Clinton attended.

 Born Nov.
-7, 1918, on his family's dairy farm near Charlotte, North Carolina, Graham came from a fundamentalist background that expected true Bible-believers to stay clear of Christians with even the most minor differences over Scripture.
-But as his crusades drew support from a widening array of Christian churches, he came to reject that view.
+7, 1918, on his family's dairy farm near Charlotte, Graham came from a fundamentalist background that expected true Bible-believers to stay clear of Christians with even the most minor differences over Scripture.
+But he came to reject that view for a more ecumenical approach.

-He joined in a then-emerging movement called New Evangelicalism that abandoned the narrowness of fundamentalism to engage broader society.
-Fundamentalists at the time excoriated the preacher for his new direction, and broke with him when he agreed to work with more liberal Christians in the 1950s.
+Ordained a Southern Baptist, he later joined a then-emerging movement called New Evangelicalism that abandoned the narrowness of fundamentalism.
+Fundamentalists excoriated him for his new direction and broke with him when he agreed to work with more liberal Christians in the 1950s.

-Graham stood fast.
-He would not reject people who were sincere and shared at least some of his beliefs, Martin said.
-He wanted the widest hearing possible for his salvation message.

 "The ecumenical movement has broadened my viewpoint and I recognize now that God has his people in all churches," he said in the early 1950s.